Skip to main content

 The guard, in two layers

-WebhookUrlGuard blocks this at creation and at delivery, because a single check is insufficient against DNS rebinding.
+WebhookUrlGuard (packages/merchant-api/src/webhooks/url-guard.ts) is applied at endpoint creation and at delivery, because a check performed only at creation is defeated by DNS rebinding.

-• host must not be localhost, *.localhost, *.internal, *.local, or metadata.google.internal
+• host, lowercased and unbracketed, must not be localhost, *.localhost, *.internal, *.local, or metadata.google.internal

-• if the host is an IP literal, it must not be private/reserved
+• if the host is an IP literal, it must not be in a private or reserved range

 Outbound we control is fixed